jkomiyama/duelingbanditlib/README.markdown

 ## 4\.
 Misc
   The ascii art is from [9].

+## 5\.
+Acknowledgement
+  The author thanks Huasen Wu for pointing out our misimplementation (fixed) of the Condorcet SAVAGE algortihm.

 ##References
     [1] Junpei Komiyama, Junya Honda, Hisashi Kashima, Hiroshi Nakagawa: Regret Lower Bound and Optimal Algorithm in Dueling Bandit Problem.
 In COLT, 2015
     [2] Yisong Yue, Josef Broder, Robert Kleinberg, and Thorsten Joachims: The k-armed dueling bandits problem.
 J. Comput.
 Syst.
 Sci., 78(5):1538–1556, 2012.